EncodePanda/encodepanda.github.io/posts/2020-12-15-getting-acquainted-with-lens.md

 ```

-Now we just need example of a conference organizer, a value that we could play in the REPL with.
-While creating the example I could not miss the opportunity to pay my tribute to [Oli Makhasoeva](https://twitter.com/Oli_kitty) - one of the best conference organizers on the planet, master mind behind such events as [Haskell Love](http://haskell.love) or [Scala Love](http://scala.love/conf).
+Now we just need example of a conference organizer, a value that we could play with in the REPL .
+While creating this blog post I could not miss the opportunity to pay my tribute to [Oli Makhasoeva](https://twitter.com/Oli_kitty) - one of the best conference organizers on the planet, master mind behind such events as [Haskell Love](http://haskell.love) or [Scala Love](http://scala.love/conf).

-With here consent, let's create a `oli` value of type `Organizer`
+Let's create a value of type `Organizer` called `oli`

 ```haskell
 oli :: Organizer